The Best Soho Bars

 Signs that you’re in Cahoots: you’ve been greeted by a ticket inspector, checked your coats in a ticket hall, listened to 1940s PSAs in the toilets and are now enjoying a ringside view of live swing music from your retro train carriage.
 The underground, Underground-themed bar has one of the most coherently and impressively executed themes in London, with bartenders dressed in 40s gear and a cocktail menu printed as a (huge) newspaper.
 This place has got Blitz spirit in droves, and they’re serving it up in hip flasks, thimbles and their unusual ‘Dig for Victory’ themed cocktails, mixed with peas and potatoes.
 READ MORE

 For too long, main courses have been getting between the best parts of an evening: cocktails and dessert.
-Basement Sate have finally united them – and by cutting out the middleman, they’ve had a lot more time to focus on the two.
+This Soho bar has finally united them – and by cutting out the middleman, they’ve had a lot more time to focus on the two.
 The result?
 Dishes like ice cream tempura and triple chocolate mirror cake, and a list of original cocktails like the Jessica Rabbit, which combines gin, carrot juice and golden and elderflower syrup.
 There’s also a comprehensive selection of wines and European beers to boot.
 Sorry mains.

 Looks like it’s just deserts.
 READ MORE